 - Do NOT apologize for apologizing.
 It’s fine.
 You’re fine.
 Acknowledge your unique communication style.
 If you find your apologies are excessive become more conscious about it—look at how and when you’re saying, “I’m sorry.”
 Think about how you’d like to be treated and consider how others want to be treated.
 Personality tests (e.g., Myers-Briggs, CliftonStrengths, DiSC Assessment, or Gretchen Rubin’s The Four Tendencies) you participated in during teamwork exercises may have felt useless at the time, but they can offer real clues to the needs of others!
 Use them now.
 Each person needs a tailored response and your job includes how to understand them and how to be understood.

 Nonprofit team members and leaders can benefit from examining when, why and how often they apologize.
 Don’t strive to eliminate the apology.
 Rather, be mindful about the execution of your apologies and use the words “I’m sorry” when they are necessary and genuine.

-Delia Jones would like to thank Whitney Thomey, Project Manager at NRMC, for her editorial assistance on this article!
+Delia Jones would like to thank Whitney Thomey at NRMC for her editorial assistance on this article!